TFT8/Uniforms/@TFT_Uniforms/readme.txt

 DESCRIPTION
 ---------------

 TFT8 Uniforms consists of a collection of uniforms, vests, backpacks, and headgear.
-This mod was created using original content as well as share alike content from ARMA III and ARMA III: Apex Expansion.
+This mod was created using original content as well as content from ARMA III and ARMA III: Apex Expansion under APL-SA license.
 This mod is intended for use by guests of the TFT8 Public Modded Arma 3 server as well as members of Task Force Tempor 8 on other official TFT8 servers.
 Enjoy!

 CONTENTS